A Guide to Review and Appeal Hearings

 Who will hear my case?

-Your case will be heard by a panel of Board members.
-Board members are independent decision makers who come from a variety of backgrounds, including military, medical, policing, and legal.
+Your case will be heard by two or three Board Members.
+Board Members are independent decision makers who come from a variety of backgrounds, including military, medical, policing, and legal.
 They receive ongoing specialized training, and are knowledgeable about the medical conditions commonly related to service in the military and RCMP.

 Top of Page

-The Appeal hearing is the Board's second and final level of redress.
-Your case will be heard by three Board Members who were not involved in your Review hearing.
+If you are dissatisfied with a decision from a Review Hearing you should contact your representative to discuss an Appeal Hearing.
+The Appeal Hearing is the Board’s second and final level of appeal.
+During an Appeal Hearing your case will be heard by three Board Members who were not involved in your Review Hearing.

 This hearing is another opportunity for your representative to present information and to make arguments on your behalf.
-Applicants rarely attend their Appeal hearings because the legislation does not allow for oral testimony or reimbursement of travel expenses.
-Appeal hearings are usually held at the Board's office in Charlottetown, as well as by teleconference.
+Applicants rarely attend their Appeal Hearings because the legislation does not allow for oral testimony or reimbursement of travel expenses.
+Appeal Hearings are usually held at the Board’s office in Charlottetown, as well as by teleconference and videoconference.

 After the hearing is finished, the Board Members will consider all the evidence and make a decision.
-Once completed, you will receive a written decision by mail.
+You will receive a written decision by mail or via My VAC Account.
 Our goal is to issue decisions within six weeks of the hearing.

 Appeal decisions are final and binding.